Goals of our provider grants program

 - Grant proposal must address the Quadruple Aim: Better health outcomes, lower cost, improved patient experience, and improved provider experience.

-- Project must benefit all patients, regardless of their insurance status.
+- Project must benefit all patients and be payor-neutral.

 CHE funding priorities